Show Prep: Fri, Nov. 20

 In addition to this international law, the US has NO LAW forbidding foreign assassinations.
 We do, however, have a policy of not undertaking assassinations.
 Policy does not equal law.

-The second component to this operation is that Yemen fully approved, and supported the killing of al-Awlaki. no argument can be made that we violated the of a foreign nation.
+The second component to this operation is that Yemen fully approved, and supported the killing of al-Awlaki.
+So no argument can be made that we violated the sovereignty of a foreign nation.

 Al-Awlaki’s ties to terrorism are not in dispute, his actual influence is.
 So can the president order his killing, or not?